Louise Casey, Baroness Casey of Blackstock: Career

-Rough Sleepers' Unit
+Rough Sleepers Unit

-Following the 1997 general election, the Labour government in December that year created the Social Exclusion Unit (SEU), which had tackling rough sleeping as one of its priorities.
-In April 1999 the RSU was created and Casey appointed by Prime Minister Tony Blair as its head, referred to in the media as the "homelessness czar".
+Following the 1997 general election, the Labour government in December that year created the Social Exclusion Unit (SEU), which had the Rough Sleepers Initiative as one of its priorities.
+In April 1999 the Rough Sleepers Unit (RSU) was created and Casey appointed by Prime Minister Tony Blair as its head, referred to in the media as the "homelessness czar".
 With an eventual budget of £200 million, the RSU's aim was to reduce the number of rough sleepers in England by two-thirds by April 2002.
 The RSU published its strategy in December 1999.

 In November 1999 Casey said that the activities of some charities had the effect of keeping homeless people on the streets: "With soup runs and other kinds of charity help, well-meaning people are spending money servicing the problem on the streets and keeping it there.
 Even The Big Issue is perpetuating the problem."
 The editor of The Big Issue disagreed with her comments.

 In November 2000, the government launched the RSU-led "Change a Life" campaign, which encouraged people to give money to homelessness charities instead of to beggars, following research suggesting that 86 per cent of beggars used drugs.
 Casey said giving money to beggars was "misplaced goodwill".
 The donations hotline set up as part of the campaign was closed in March 2002, having collected £10,000, with advertising spending of £240,000.
 The RSU achieved its target in November 2001, several months before the deadline, but allegations were made that they had used underhand tactics; Casey responded that they were false.
 With her work at the RSU finished, she became director of the newly created Homelessness Directorate.